daviemakz/oas-raml-converter-cli/README.md

 Enter the source path of the file:
 ```

 3. Enter a destination path.
 If the folders do not exist the application will create them.
-Ensure you have adequate permissions for your folder:
+Ensure you have adequate permissions in your target destination:

 ```
 Enter the destination path for the file:
 ```

-4. A final prompt before performing the conversion:
+4. A final prompt before performing the conversion, press (y) to continue or (n) to abort:

 ```
 Are you sure you want to continue (y/n):